Nabla7/TOg-State-Machines-and-Computability/README.md

 1. How can we motivate this assumption of infinite precision ?
 2. What does it mean to make the trade of between external memory and internal precision ?
 3. How can the answers to 1 and 2 lead to a better explanation of the proof in the paper that transformers are Turing Complete ?
+4. Maybe we can build little transformers with increasing amounts of precision and perform tests ?
+Idk if thats interesting